 - The statutory requirements for school selection are very prescriptive and require that schools with the highest level of free and reduced price enrollment receive priority in selection.
-For more detailed information regarding school targeting, outreach to needy schools and the application process, please refer to FNS memorandum SP 10-2010, Fresh Fruit and Vegetable Program (FFVP) Targeted School Selection and Outreach Process (Dec.
-1, 2009).
-See also the manual Fresh Fruit and Vegetable Program: A Handbook for Schools, found at: https://www.fns.usda.gov/sites/default/files/handbook.pdf
+For more detailed information regarding school targeting, outreach to needy schools and the application process, please refer to FNS memorandum SP 10-2010, Fresh Fruit and Vegetable Program (FFVP) Targeted School Selection and Outreach Process (December 1, 2009).
+See also the manual Fresh Fruit and Vegetable Program: A Handbook for Schools, found at http://www.fns.usda.gov/sites/default/files/resource-files/handbook.pdf.

 - As stated in Section 19 of the NSLA, only elementary schools are eligible to participate in the FFVP.
 Secondary schools are not allowed to participate.

 - Total enrollment of all schools selected by the state agency must result in a per-student allocation of $50 to $75 per year.

 - The application process must be conducted annually.
 However, returning schools do not have to submit a new application each year; instead they are permitted to update their application on file, at the discretion of the state agency.